US Reportedly Conducts Surveillance Flights over Nigeria after Trump's Invasion Threat

 As reported by Reuters, this is according to flight tracking data and current and former U.S. officials.

-The information the surveillance flights are meant to obtain from Nigeria could not be determined at the moment.
+The information that the surveillance flights are meant to obtain from Nigeria could not be determined at the moment.

 According to flight tracking data, the operator is Mississippi-based Tenax Aerospace.